I received a gift in the mail from Lou Schuler and Alwyn Cosgrove. They sent me their recent book, The New Rules of

 - poor coordination among the core muscles

-- muscles that simple don’t work the way they’re supposed to
+- muscles that simply don’t work the way they’re supposed to

-If you have these conditions, or see them in your clients, it is something you need to address in order to prevent and overcome a lower back injury.
+If you have these conditions or see them in your clients, it is something you need to address to prevent and overcome a lower back injury.